-After analysing a large sample and working with MarkMonitor Inc., we identified that all malicious domains in that sample were either false positives or "special domains".
+After analysing a large sample from a previous month and working with MarkMonitor Inc., we identified that all malicious domains in that sample were either false positives or "special domains".
 We are working to resolve these challenges going forwards.
 As we continue examining this issue, we will consider whether it's appropriate to exclude MarkMonitor Inc., and registrar credentials used exclusively for brand protection from future reports.